clement-moulin-frier/pyvrep_epuck/README.md

 Then, download the V-REP robot simulator [here](http://coppeliarobotics.com/V-REP_PRO_EDU_V3_3_2_64_Linux.tar.gz).
 Save it in the directory we just created, which is `Documents/rti2016`.

 Once the download is done, go to the `Documents/rti2016` directory in the file manager.
 Extract the archive by right-clicking on it and choosing `Extreu aquì`.
+You can delete the archive file (the one ending by `.tar.gz`), we'll not use it.

+We need to make a modification in this freshly extracted folder.
+Go in it and open the file called `remoteApiConnections.txt`.
+At the very end of it, copy and paste the following lines (but don't remove anything that was already present in the file):

+    // Additions to deal with multi-robot setup portIndex2_port         = 19998
+    portIndex2_debug        = false
+    portIndex2_syncSimTrigger   = true

+    portIndex3_port         = 19999
+    portIndex3_debug        = false
+    portIndex3_syncSimTrigger   = true

+    portIndex4_port         = 20000
+    portIndex4_debug        = false
+    portIndex4_syncSimTrigger   = true

+    portIndex5_port         = 20001
+    portIndex5_debug        = false
+    portIndex5_syncSimTrigger   = true

+    portIndex6_port         = 20002
+    portIndex6_debug        = false
+    portIndex6_syncSimTrigger   = true

+    portIndex7_port         = 20003
+    portIndex7_debug        = false
+    portIndex7_syncSimTrigger   = true

 Now open a terminal (the `>_` icon on the left pane of your desktop).
 Go to the directory you've just extracted by entering the following command (press `Enter` to execute it):